 The natural citrus bergamot found in high-quality Earl Grey tea contains D-Limonene, a substance which has been linked to supporting autophagy.

 L-theanine is a unique amino acid found only in tea.
 This compound has been linked to supporting a calm and focused mind , making it the perfect antidote to that early afternoon dip in concentration.
-So you get the caffeine boost without the jitters or energy crash you might get from coffee.
+So you get the caffeine boost along with a calming effect – rather than the jitters or energy crash you might get from coffee.
 Sounds pretty good huh?

 Preparing the Perfect Cup of Earl Grey Tea

 - 1 teapot